WalletScrutiny/WalletScrutinyCom/_android/io.balancenetwork.wallet.md

 ---

+## Update 2024-07-24

+The [terms](https://docs.balancenetwork.io/views/About/termsofuse.html) are explicit that it describes all code related to the project as the intellectual property of Balance Network.
+This app is not source-available.

-## App Description from Google Play
+## App Description from Google Play 2023-08-16

 > Balance Wallet is a worldwide cryptocurrency wallet that offers you the best multi-chain wallet practice and is the gateway to Balance Ecosystem for the Balancers.
 You can send and exchange an extensive range of cryptocurrencies.
 It is a simple, fast and safe way to store cryptocurrency in blockchain app.
 >